 Your course creation starts on the Course Content page.
 You'll find it's easy to discover features and complete actions.

 Add content.
 Select the plus sign wherever you want to add content.
-You can also expand or create a folder and add content.
+You can also expand or create a folder or learning module and add content.
 Create new content, upload something you already have, or add content from external sources or from another course.

-Create: Add documents, links, folders, discussions, assignments, and tests.
+Create: Add learning modules, documents, links, folders, assignments, tests, discussions, and journals.
 A panel opens and you can choose the content type you want to add.

-Content Market: You can discover and add content and tools from external sources.
+Content Market: Discover and add content and tools from external sources.
 Access valuable learning materials from Blackboard's partner publishers, such as Macmillan and Jones & Bartlett.

-Cloud Storage: You can instantly connect to multiple web apps where you store files, such as OneDrive®.
+Cloud Storage: Instantly connect to multiple web apps where you store files, such as OneDrive® and Google Drive™.
 You may choose multiple files from cloud storage to add to your Course Content page in one action.
 The files you add are copies.
 If you make a change to a file in cloud storage, you need to upload a new copy in your course.